carmenere/easy-manuals/rust/language/utility-traits/Deref.md

 <br>

-# How Deref Coercion interacts with mutability
+# How Deref coercion interacts with mutability

 Similar to how you use the ``Deref`` trait to override the ``*`` operator on **immutable** **references**, you can use the ``DerefMut`` trait to override the ``*`` operator on **mutable** **references**.